The Volokh Conspiracy

 Nicholas Johnson (Fordham), Joyce Malcolm (George Mason), Joseph Olson (Mitchell Hamline), Glenn Reynolds (Tennessee), and Gregory Wallace (Campbell).
 Organization amici are the Firearms Policy Coalition, Firearms Policy Foundation, Madison Society Foundation, California Gun Rights Foundation, and Independence Institute (where I work).
 The lead attorney on the brief was Joseph Greenlee, joined by me and by Prof. George A. Mocsary (U. Wyo. law school).
 Some of the material in the brief is covered in more detail in my article The History of Firearms Magazines and of Magazine Prohibition, 78 Albany Law Review 849 (2015).

-Earliest repeating arms: repeater is a firearm that can fire more than one shot without having to be reloaded.
+Earliest repeating arms: A repeater is a firearm that can fire more than one shot without having to be reloaded.
 The first known repeating firearms date back to between 1490 and 1530, with guns that fired 10 consecutive rounds.
 A 1580 gun could fire 16 shots.
 Once the user pressed the trigger, these guns would continue to fire until the ammunition was exhausted.

 Seventeenth century: By the 1640s, major improvements in repeating arms had been developed.
 Now, the user could fire just one shot by pressing the trigger, and then fire more shots by pressing the trigger repeatedly.
 Danish rifles invented by Peter Kalthoff had ammunition capacities ranging from 6 to 30 rounds.
 During the seventeenth century, Kalthoff repeaters were copied by gunsmiths from London to Moscow.

 At about the same time, the Lorenzoni revolver was invented in Italy, with a typical capacity of 7 shots.
 Like semiautomatic firearms (invented 1885), the Lorenzoni could self-reload.
-To fire the next shot, the user did not have to move a lever, bolt, or pump; the Lorenzoni could fire as fast the user could press the trigger–similar to modern revolvers or semiautomatics.
-The Lorenzoni was manufactured far and wide–including in New England.
+To fire the next shot, the user did not have to move a lever, bolt, or pump; the Lorenzoni could fire as fast the user could press the trigger--similar to modern revolvers or semiautomatics.
+The Lorenzoni was manufactured far and wide--including in New England.
 Famed diarist Samuel Pepys was much impressed with a demonstration he saw in London in 1664.

 Early America: The Kalthoffs and Lorenzonis were not the only repeaters made during the century.
 For example, in the mid-1600s, some American repeaters were manufactured with revolving cylinders to hold the ammunition.
 Unlike the revolvers perfected by Samuel Colt in the 1830s, these revolvers required the user to rotate the cylinder by hand after each shot.